No one wants to have their hard-earned money taken away from them, but unfortunately, that is what siphoning money is.

 - Private lifestyle

-A VPN can help hide your identity online as many scammers will slowly piece together as much information as they can about you.
+A VPN can help avoid online identity theft as many scammers will slowly piece together as much information as they can about you.

 Be careful about which apps you download onto your phone.
 Only install apps from reputable app stores, like Apple's App Store or Google Play.
 And if an app asks for too many permissions, be suspicious.